 After sending you an acknowledgement, the Complaints team will send you an update within two weeks.
 This update will vary depending on your case.
-It may be a request for more information, an explanation of why your complaint cannot be dealt with by the Pro Vice-Chancellor, confirmation that your concerns will be looked into, or something else.
+It may be a request for more information, an explanation of why your complaint cannot be dealt with by the Academic Registrar, confirmation that your concerns will be looked into, or something else.

 If you are told that your case is going to be looked into, the Complaints team will continue to update you on progress, ask for information or evidence, and ask you to respond to draft reports and similar items.
 You should have an update from the Complaints team at least every four weeks.